logpai/LogAdvisor/README.md

 ```

-##Issues
+## Issues

 In case of questions or problems, please do not hesitate to report to our
-issue page (https://github.com/CUHK-CSE/LogAdvisor/issues).
-We will help ASAP.
+issue page (https://github.com/logpai/LogAdvisor/issues).
+We will respond ASAP.
-In addition, we will appreciate any contribution to refine and optimize this
+In addition, we appreciate any contribution to optimize and improve this
 package.

-##Copyright &copy;

-Permission is granted for anyone to copy, use, modify, or distribute this program and accompanying programs and documents for any purpose, provided this copyright notice is retained and prominently displayed, along with a note saying that the original programs are available from our web page (http://cuhk-cse.github.io/LogAdvisor).
-The program is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
-All use of these programs is entirely at the user's own risk.
+Copyright &copy; 2017, The [LogPAI](https://github.com/logpai) Team